Kelvin Underwood: Leaving Ondekoza

-Underwood never got the formal training he had been looking for when he first joined Ondekoza, and after four years with group, he wanted to find a way to become a better percussionist, to retain his dormant skills with the drum set, and to grow as an artist.
+Underwood never got the formal training he had been looking for when he first joined Ondekoza, and after four years with the group, he wanted to find a way to become a better percussionist, to retain his dormant skills with the drum set, and grow as an artist.
 He had become a masterful taiko player in the Ondekoza style, but he had not explored the art form beyond the boundaries of his ensemble.
 Ondekoza emphasized strength and discipline over practice and exploration.
 Underwood wanted to follow his own route of experimentation, while Den was more interested in preserving the stylistic integrity of Ondekoza, and so in 1998, the two parted ways.

 Back in the US

 Berklee/Berkeley

 After leaving Ondekoza, Underwood picked up his education where he left off, fulfilling his dream of attending Berklee College of Music in Boston, MA.
 At Berklee, he found the sort of formal education and environment of exploration that he had found lacking during his time in Japan.
-He focused on the drum set in college, not playing any taiko during his time at Berklee from 1999–2003.
+He focused on the drum set in college, not playing any taiko during his time at Berklee from 1999 to 2003.
 At that point in his life, he considered himself "done with taiko" and had no interest in North American taiko, which he saw as driven by a Japanese-American identity he did not relate to.

 While living in Boston, Underwood met his future wife, Rosie Dunaway.
 After graduation, he had no desire to stay in Boston or move back to North Carolina, so at his wife's suggestion the pair moved to the San Francisco Bay Area.
-They settled in Berkeley, CA, where Underwood found work playing in a variety of jazz, alternative rock, and jam bands.
+They settled in Berkeley, California, where Underwood found work playing in a variety of jazz, alternative rock, and jam bands.
 Although he enjoyed the music, Underwood felt that it was not working out for him as a musician.
 He found that the other musicians he played with lacked the extreme focus he had found in the members of Ondekoza, and the "basic taiko spirit" that he feels taiko players everywhere share.